Blue-infosec/Admin-Threats/UpdatePasswords/README.md

-# Randomize Local Administrator Account Passwords and Retrieve The Passwords Securely
+# Randomize Local Administrator Account Passwords and Retrieve The Passwords Securely and Conveniently

 The passwords of local administrative accounts should be changed regularly and these passwords should be different from one computer to the next.
 But how can this been done securely and conveniently?
 How can this be done for free?